LostByteSoft/ShutdownReboot/README.md

 # ShutdownReboot

 A simple (exe) to reboot, shutdown, lock screen and sleep the computer.

+Windows 64 bit required.

-Compatibility: Windows 7 8 10
+Compatibility: Win 7 , Win 8 , Win 8.1 , Win 10

 Put the exe where you want and make a shortcut to desktop.